 (chapter 93) The threat that accompanies the proposal is unmistakable: failure will be punished with death.

-What Junmin likely perceives as a safe and clever manipulation may therefore function as something far more dangerous.
-By offering to erase the doctor’s debt in exchange for a task, he believes he can remain safely removed from the action itself.
+(chapter 93) That’s why he is smirking.
 The wrongdoing will be carried out by someone else, allowing him to stay in the shadows as he always has.
 Yet Junmin underestimates the weight of his own words.

 (chapter 42)